XOR-LIFE/node-production/README.md

 4. `error_log` - Defines the path for your site error log, you can set to off by `error_log off;`.

-5. `proxy_pass` - This directive is what makes this configuration a reverse proxy.
-It specifies that all requests which match the location block (in this case the root `/` path) should be forwarded to port `3000` on `localhost`, where the Node.js app is running.
+5. **`proxy_pass` - This directive is what makes this configuration a reverse proxy.
+It specifies that all requests which match the location block (in this case the root `/` path) should be forwarded to port `3000` on `localhost`, where the Node.js app is running.**

-6. `proxy_http_version 1.1` - Defines the HTTP protocol version for proxying, by default it it set to 1.0.
+6. `proxy_http_version 1.1` - Defines the HTTP protocol version for proxying, by default it is set to 1.0.
 For Websockets and keepalive connections you need to use the version 1.1.

 7. `Upgrade $http_upgrade and Connection "upgrade"` - These header fields are required if your application is using Websockets.

-8. `Host $host` - The $host variable in the following order of precedence contains: host name from the request line, or host name from the Host request header field, or the server name matching a request.
+8. `Host $host` - The $host variable in the following order of precedence contains hostname from the request line, or hostname from the Host request-header field, or the server name matching a request.

 9. `X-Real-IP $remote_addr` - Forwards the real visitor remote IP address to the proxied server.